Role of APOBEC proteins in the oncogenesis of HPV viruses

 Human papillomaviruses (HPV) are one of the most prevalent sensually transmitted pathogens and are responsible for more than 5% of all human cancers, including cervical cancer and HPV-associated head and neck cancer.
 APOBEC3 (A3) proteins are cytidine deaminases capable of DNA and RNA editing.
 DNA editing activity represents an important part of the innate immune response to viral infections.
 However, this intrinsic host defence mechanism may also be responsible for long-term host DNA hypermutation and cancer development.
 Recent wide-genome studies have identified APOBECs as the primary source of somatic mutations in HPV-driven cervical cancer, while the molecular mechanisms of oncogenesis remain largely unknown.

-Our long-term goal is to elucidate the role of APOBEC proteins in the oncogenesis of HPV viruses.
+Our long-term goal was to elucidate the role of APOBEC proteins in the oncogenesis of HPV viruses.
 We will approach these processes from various perspectives, including big data biostatistical analyses, genetic studies, and molecular and cell biology experiments.

 Partners in the project: Laboratory for Environmental and Life Sciences – University of Nova Gorica (coordinator), Faculty of Pharmacy – University of Ljubljana, Medical Faculty – University of Ljubljana